sud0x0/SUD0x0/_posts/2022-10-02-How-to-protect-yourself-from-cyber-criminals.md

 In this way, people can identify your card number quickly.
 Some services only ask for the card number and expiration date.
 They do not ask for a CVV number or try to verify the actions by sending a message.

 - Temporarily lock the debit or credit cards if they are not getting used often.
 This could prevent access to your money if the card details are compromised.

-- Hide your PIN number from cameras and people when using them.

 - Configure the devices to request a password when you are using RFID-based payment solutions such as watches and rings.